 In a 2007 Hawaii State Parks Survey, released by the Hawaii Tourism Authority (OmniTrak Group Inc., 2007), scenic views accounted for 21 percent of the park visits statewide, though that was a decrease from 25 percent in a 2003 survey.
 Other aesthetic-related motivations include viewing famous landmarks (9 percent), hiking trails and walks (7 percent), guided tour stops (6 percent), and viewing of flora and fauna (2 percent).
 On the island of Maui, visitors' preference to visit state parks for scenic views (26 percent) was second only to uses for outings with family and friends (29 percent).
 In comparison, residents primarily used state parks for ocean/water activities (30 percent), followed by outings with friends and family (28 percent), and then scenic views (9 percent).
 Overall, Maui residents were very satisfied with scenic views giving a score of 9.7 (on a scale of 1 to 10, with 10 being outstanding), with out-of-state visitors giving a score of 9.3.
-Though there are no state or county parks located in the hydrologic unit, and where Waipio Stream crosses Hana Highway, the stream is not visible from the road.
-There may be aesthetic value for private landowners along the stream in the lower elevations.
+Though there are no state parks located in the hydrologic unit, it is assumed that where Nailiilihaele Stream crosses Hana Highway there may be opportunities for scenic enjoyment.